Updated: Oct 14

 There is always the misconception of the meaning behind kennel training.
 People often believe that kennel training is cruel.
-Kennel training can ensure safety for your dog and put your worries aside when you’re not home.
+In fact, kennel training can ensure safety for your dog so that you can put your worries aside when you’re not home.
 Your dog will learn that the kennel is not a life sentence but a safe space.

 For an example, my friend had a one year old dog who was not kennel trained.
 One evening my friend came home to a dead dog.
 Why?
 The dog became curious and found himself suffocated in a grocery bag.
 I always find myself sharing this story with people who are against kennel training.
 It is important for your dog to have a safe space, especially, if they are not well trained.
 Kennel training is essential for the process of successfully potty training your dog.
 If the kennel is the correct size, your dog will not have an accident where they sleep and eat.
 Having a kennel through this process will enforce a scheduled day for your dog.